Duties of the Administrator or Executor

 Tangible personal property specifically listed in the will should be distributed to the named beneficiaries provided there are sufficient assets to pay all debts of the estate.
 If assets are insufficient to pay all debts, personal property may have to be sold to satisfy debts.
 If the estate is potentially insolvent (insufficient assets to pay all debts) no distributions to beneficiaries of any property or cash, and no payments to creditors of the estate (including funeral expenses) should be made until the final determination has been made that all creditors can be paid and that the beneficiaries are entitled to a distribution.
 (See Section 64.2-528, Code of Virginia (1950), as amended.)

 Intangible personal property includes certificates of deposit or investment accounts such as stocks and bonds, stocks issued in certificate form, deposits in checking and savings accounts, life insurance proceeds, or other such investment assets.
 Once the determination is made that these assets were owned solely by the decedent, or by the decedent and a co-owner with no right of survivorship or no pay on death designation, those assets should be recovered by the fiduciary and deposited to an estate account.
-Stocks and bonds should be re-registered in the name of the estate.
+Stocks and bonds should be re-registered in the name of the estate, but not necessarily liquidated.

 Joint/P.O.D./Survivorship Bank Accounts